 Being reachable and teachable, aka vulnerable, is understanding the necessity of both victory and defeat.
 It is engaging; it's being all in.
 This month, go all in!
 Learn something new.
 Education has always been the backbone of our teaching.
 Take a Science of Mind class you think you've taken before and find out the class, teacher, group of students and, yes, you have changed since the last time you took that class.
 Join the flow of evolution!
 (Remember that, if you're taking a class again, you only have to pay 50 percent.
 And, if you're in for the first time, you can spread payments out over the duration of the class.)
 I look forward to learning with you.

 - Join us in the Social Hall after each service.
 Refreshments will be served!

-- Pick up a Friendship Packet at the Information Desk.
+- Pick up a Friendship Packet from a Board of Trustees Member at the Information Desk in the Foyer.

-- Browse our Bookstore for inspirational reading and listening material.
+- Browse the Awareness Bookstore for inspirational reading and listening material.

 - Call us at 530-221-4849 or e-mail us for more information.